3 Ways to Rebuild Your Confidence After Emotional Trauma - Hidden Treasures and Riches

 1. Return to What God Says About You — Not What the Trauma Told You

 Emotional trauma speaks.
+The first thing trauma does is blur the line between your experience and your identity.
 It tells you that you are too much or not enough.
-That you are broken beyond repair.
-That you can’t trust yourself — your feelings, your judgment, your instincts — because look what happened last time.
+That you are broken beyond repair and that you can’t trust yourself, your feelings, your judgment, your instincts, look what happened last time.
+So instead of I went through something terrible, the inner message becomes I am broken.
+I am damaged.
+I am someone bad things happen to.

+That shift is subtle and devastating.
 Those messages feel true because they’re attached to real pain.
-But feelings are not facts, and trauma is not truth.
+But feelings are not facts, and trauma often masks the truth.

 2. Build Small Wins Back Into Your Days

-Confidence is not one big moment of transformation.
-It is accumulated evidence — a long string of small moments where you showed up, followed through, or chose courage over fear.
+Confidence is not a feeling you wait for or one big moment of transformation.
+It is built by action and accumulated evidence — a long string of small moments where you showed up, followed through, or chose courage over fear.

-After trauma, many women unconsciously shrink.
-They stop trying things that might fail.
-They avoid situations that require vulnerability.
-This makes sense — it’s protection.
+After trauma, the nervous system learns that staying small is safe.
+But Proverbs 4:18 says the path of the righteous shines ever brighter.
+The path gets brighter as you walk it.
+Many women unconsciously shrink after trauma.
+They stop trying things that might fail, and they avoid situations that require vulnerability.
+This makes sense because it is protection.
 But it also quietly chips away at the self-trust that real confidence requires.

 3. Let Others Witness Your Becoming